moezbhatti/qksms/README.md

 ### Funds

-If you'd lke to donate to help support the project, you can donate via [PayPal here](http://bit.ly/QKSMSDonation)
+If you'd like to donate to help support the project, you can donate via [PayPal here](http://bit.ly/QKSMSDonation)

 ### Development